 We’ve no complaints about the quality though.
 All the parts you touch often such as the steering wheel, stalks and handles would shame cars costing £10,000 more.
 Only the ‘piano black’ passenger door handle lets it down.
 It looks good when new but is bound to become tarnished quickly when attacked with jewellery and sticky fingers.

-Press the start button, select Drive on the Mercedes-alike stalk selector and the T03 moves away swiftly, once the electric parking brake has realised it needs to release.
-The car makes a daft and irritating noise below 15mph which sounds like there is a tortured ghost trapped under the bonnet, so it’s best to turn up the radio.
+Press the start button, select Drive on the Mercedes-alike stalk selector and the T03 moves away swiftly, once the electric parking brake has realised it needs to release (which it does with roughly the same level of noise as a commercial airliner dropping its landing gear).
+In fact, the T03 makes all kinds of daft and irritating noises.
+Below 15mph it sounds like there is a tortured ghost trapped under the bonnet, so it’s best to turn up the radio.

 You might also consider turning off the driving aids before departing too.
 The chimes and bongs soon become annoying, reminding you of every speed limit change while tugging at the wheel and suggesting you take a break if you yawn.